Legorooj/sloth/docs/source/api/simple.rst

     :param function func: The snippet to time
     :param int iterations: The number of times to time *snippet*
     :param gs: globals to pass to the eval statement.
-See the ``eval`` functions's documentation for details
+If not specified, the code will run in a clean environment.
     :param lcs: locals to pass to the eval statement.
-See the ``eval`` functions's documentation for details.
+If not specified, the code will run in a clean environment.
     :type gs: dict or None
     :type lcs: dict or None